norech/epitech.js/README.md

 ##### `getPlanning(start?: Date, end?: Date): Promise<RawPlanningElement[]>`

-Gets the planning between the specified dates, both parameters are required to shiw planning in a range.
+Gets the planning between the specified dates, both parameters are required to show planning in a range.

 Otherwise, the full year planning will be loaded.